daveism/ncgis-talk-2017-resources/GitHub_step7.md

 &nbsp;

-# Step 7: Using your Domain or Subdomain
+# Step 7: Using your domain or subdomain

 After completing [Step 6](GitHub_step6.md), let's go one step further and add a domain to the website.
 That way, the map viewer will appear to be part of organization's website.